-There were two primary targets for IODP Expedition 351: the oceanic basement and the overlying sedimentary sequence.
-Recovering oceanic basement samples allowed us to determine the age and petrological and geochemical characteristics of the pre-KPR crust, from which the geochemical composition of the mantle prior to IBM arc initiation can be determined.
-Overlying the basement is ~1460 m of sediment, in which evidence is preserved for the timing and processes associated with subduction initiation.
+and processes associated with subduction initiation.
 Different responses of the overriding plate during the initial stages of subduction initiation are predicted to result from either induced (uplift) or spontaneous initiation of the subduction zone.
-Shallower in the sedimentary section, the explosive ash and pyroclastic fragmental records for at least the first 25 My of the developing KPR are preserved.
+Shallower in the sedimentary section, the explosive ash and pyroclastic fragmental records for at least the first ~27 My (~52-25 Ma) of the developing KPR are preserved.
 This record diminishes in intensity and volume following the formation of the Shikoku Basin and eastward migration of the active arc volcanic front.
 To date, the geochemical data available for these kinds of materials recovered from the fore-arc regions of the IBM system are concentrated in the Neogene (e.g., Straub, 2003), so the thick Paleogene record from the ASB is complementary and significant for resolving the early history of the arc.

 The IBM system is an ideal location for tackling the global challenges of understanding subduction initiation and early evolution of an arc given the wealth of scientific data collected for the system and the potential preservation of critical sites where, by drilling alone, critical records of these fundamental Earth processes can be recovered.
 We know that an immense strike length of intraoceanic subduction systems was initiated at ~50 Ma in the western and northern Pacific, likely accompanying global plate reorganization at this time (Sharp and Clague 2006; Seton et al., 2012).
-In addition to the IBM system, the Solomons-New Hebrides-Tonga-Kermadec and Aleutian arc systems appear also to have formed at this time.
+In addition to the IBM system, the Tonga-Kermadec and Aleutian arc systems appear also to have formed at this time.
 Although the current geochemical characteristics of the Tonga arc are similar to those of IBM, others, such as the Aleutians, seem persistently geochemically and geophysically distinct.
 Given this diversity, we know the investigation of arc initiation and evolution is a burgeoning field of study.
 The IBM system is a well-constrained, representative end-member of the diversity of arc systems where we can commence this effort.
+In order to understand the processes of inception and subsequent evolution of the IBM arc however, its own history in the context of the geological and tectonic development of the region in which the arc is located are fundamentally important.
+In the following sections, summaries are presented of our state of knowledge in these respects.

-Background and setting
+Background and setting Regional setting

-Regional setting

 The western part of the Philippine Sea plate (PSP), where Site U1438 is located, is complex both topographically and geologically; the following features are highlighted in Figure F2: (1) the Early Cretaceous (131-119 Ma) Huatung Basin (Deschamps et al., 2000); (2) Gagua Ridge; (3) conjugate plateaus of possible hotspot origin Benham Rise and Urdaneta Plateau, now separated by (4) oceanic crust comprising the West Philippine Basin (WPB); (5) Mesozoic remnant arcs (Amami Plateau and Daito and Oki-Daito Ridges); (6) the possible "ocean island" or "hot-spot" related Oki-Daito Rise (Ishizuka et al., 2013); and (7) the Eocene-Oligocene KPR.
-Basins occur between the ridges in the northwest Philippine Sea, including (1) the Minami-Daito Basin, between the Amami Plateau and Daito Ridge; (2) the Kita-Daito Basin, between the Daito and Oki-Daito Ridges; (3) the ASB; and (4) east of the KPR, the Shikoku Basin.
+Basins occur between the ridges in the northwest Philippine Sea, including (1) the Kita-Daito Basin, between the Amami Plateau and Daito Ridge; (2) the Minami-Daito Basin, between the Daito and Oki-Daito Ridge; (3) the ASB; and (4) east of the KPR, the Shikoku Basin.